 - healthy – full of nutrients for a growing baby

 - smooth and creamy

-- Peaches: peaches are the star of the show!
+- Peaches: Peaches are the stars of the show!
 You can use either fresh or frozen peaches in this recipe.
 Since frozen peaches are easily available year-round, I tend to use those for this recipe.

-- Vanilla Bean And Nutmeg: if you want to get all fancy, you can use fresh vanilla beans in this recipe.
-But you can also add in a pinch of cinnamon, cloves or nutmeg for an easier and just as delicious puree.
+- Vanilla Beans and Nutmeg: If you want to get all fancy, you can use fresh vanilla beans in this recipe.
+But you can also add in a pinch of cinnamon, cloves, or nutmeg for a tastier puree.
 I added a pinch of fresh vanilla bean and nutmeg into this puree because I was feeling it.
-I always like to add in spices to my baby food purees, but you can omit them if you prefer.
+I always like to add spices to my baby food purees, but you can omit them if you prefer.

 BENEFITS OF Peaches FOR BABY

 - A good source of vitamin C and A, peaches are a great immune booster.